theRealAph/ScopeLocals/README.md

 In this JEP we propose an extent local variable.

-A scope local value is a lightweight way to store, transmit, and restore context.
+An extent local value is a lightweight way to store, transmit, and restore context.
 Context can be anything from a business object to an instance of a system-wide logger.